Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Apply a wide variety of emerging technological solutions to entrepreneurship; and
+• Apply a wide variety of emerging technological solutions to entrepreneurship.

 • Appreciate why ventures fail due to a lack of planning and poor implementation.